Home

 These letters are being widely used by investors and homeowners today in order to help them avoid house foreclosure, participate in a Workout Solution or convince the bank to accept a real state short sale of a property.

-Tips on how to write a letter of hardship
+Tips on how to write a hardship letter

 • Keep it brief and to the point.